The eval framework that drives every quant we ship.

 # Pick the highest-fidelity reference that fits on the box. bf16_gb = hf_repo_size_gb(strip_quant_suffix(model_id)) avail_gb = psutil.virtual_memory().available / 1024**3 if bf16_gb <= 0.70 * avail_gb: return "bf16", strip_quant_suffix(model_id) # bf16 doesn't fit; fall back to the uniform-4-bit MLX baseline. return "uniform_4bit", uniform_4bit_repo(model_id)

-The Tier-2 suite is what ends up on the model card.
-Each task targets a capability slice:
+The benchmark suite is what ends up on the model card.
+Each task targets a different capability slice, so a quant that quietly breaks one of them can't hide behind the others.

 - MMLU: 5-shot, stratified across the 57 subjects, 1000 samples.
 Encyclopedic knowledge after instruction-tuning.
 The bf16 anchor.